MischaZed/iota-micro-tipping/README.md

 All you need to be able is to **(1)** integrate JavaScript libraries into your web site and **(2)** to apply HTML attributes to your HTML code.
 In the most simple scenario you would statically put them where you want a donation QR code to show up.
 In more dynamic web applications you could apply these via the template rendering engine dynamically below each relevant item.

 Imagine a web application that allows multiple users to register and write blog posts.
 You give these users an additional field in their user profile to set their donation address.
-Later, each time a user's blog post is rendered, the template rendering engine adds HTML attributes with the user's donation details, which is then transformed by this library into a micro tipping control field.
+Later, each time a user's blog post is rendered, the template rendering engine adds HTML attributes with the user's donation details, which is then transformed by this library into a micro tipping control field - with the option to display received tips.
 <p align="center">
   <img src="https://i.imgur.com/Gc8se0o.png">
 </p>